What is the busbar quantity? A breakdown.

 This is what one looks like on plans:

-This would include, but not limited to:
+This would include, but not be limited to:

-- Service Panel
+• Service Panel

-- A combiner panel for batteries
+• A combiner panel for batteries

 Let's look at some examples: